 LEGO Mindstorms NXT and Arduino are like peanut butter and jelly, and we’ll help you make a nice robot sandwich.
 The Bricktronics Shield is an Arduino add-on that lets you plug in NXT motors and sensors, and the Bricktronics library is a free library that helps make it easy to use in the Arduino software.

-Because there’s a lot of information, we’ve partitioned it into information common to all of Bricktronics or the library, and information specific to the Bricktronics Shield.
+Because there’s a lot of information, we’ve partitioned it into information common to all of Bricktronics or the library (available on these pages here), and information specific to the different Bricktronics hardware kits, including the Bricktronics Shield and Bricktronics Megashield.

 You can now purchase Bricktronics products at the new Wayne and Layne online store!